 Who is entitled to retirement pension?

-As a rule, to be entitled to retirement pension you must have had pensionable income and / or have at least three years of National Insurance cover, i.e. you must have lived and / or worked in Norway.
+As a rule, to be entitled to retirement pension you must have had pensionable income and / or have at least five years of National Insurance cover, i.e. you must have lived and / or worked in Norway.

 When do you draw a retirement pension?